Learn

 What Causes UTIs?

-UTIs occur when bacteria enter the urinary tract attach and multiply, causing pain and burning sensation during urination, frequent urges, and bladder pressure(15).
+UTIs occur when bacteria enter the urinary tract, attach, and multiply, which can lead to common UTI symptoms such as pain or burning during urination, frequent urges, and bladder pressure(15).
+Understanding how UTIs start can help you better support your urinary tract health.

 • Presence of E. coli bacteria(15)